Last updated: 2025 • 5 • 19

 ADMISSION IS FREE!

 This is awesome.
-By not charging an entrance fee, the museum allows more people to appreciate these art pieces and learn more about our history through these masterpieces.
+By not charging an entrance fee, the museum makes it more accessible to the public, allowing more people to appreciate the artworks and learn more about our history through these masterpieces.

 When is the best time to visit?

-- Before the pandemic, weekday mornings.
-Although field trips and other group tours are scheduled during weekdays, the museum is less crowded from Tuesday to Friday.
+Weekday mornings!
+Although field trips and other group tours are scheduled during weekdays, the museum is less crowded from Monday to Friday compared to Saturday and Sunday.

 Can we visit without prior reservation?

-However, for group tours like field trips and company excursions, you need to reserve and book the slots in advance.
+Groups with 20 or more members, such as those on field trips and company excursions, are required to reserve and book their slots in advance.
 The schedule for group tours usually falls on a weekday.

 Where to reserve slots for big groups?

-For groups of more than 20 pax, you may contact the management for booking and reservation inquiries here:
+For groups of 20 pax and more, you need to book in advance — at least five days before the planned visit date.
+You may contact the management for booking and reservation inquiries here:

 - Email Address: reservation@nationalmuseum.gov.ph